American Cup (chess): Format

 The tournament is 8 player double elimination tournament, featuring 8 of the strongest players in the United States.
 The championship bracket is played with a time control of 90 minutes, with a 30 second increment throughout for 2 games.
 The elimination bracket is played with a time control of 25 minutes and a 10 second increment for 2 games.
 If needed two tiebreak games of 10 minutes with a 5 second increment are played followed by an Armageddon game if necessary.
 The 2023 edition had 2 blitz games after the initial 10 minute rapid games if still tied before going to Armageddon.

 Tournament

 2022 Bracket

 The inaugural edition was held from April 20–28, 2022.
 Levon Aronian, Fabiano Caruana, Lenier Dominguez, Wesley So, Sam Shankland, Sam Sevian, Jeffery Xiong, and Ray Robson participated in the inaugural event.
 The tournament was won by Fabiano Caruana.

 2023 Bracket

 The 2nd edition of the tournament was held from March 17th-March 26th.
 Hikaru Nakamura, Fabiano Caruana, Wesley So, Levon Aronian, Lenier Dominguez, Sam Shankland, Sam Sevian and Ray Robson participated in this edition.
 The tournament was won by Hikaru Nakamura.

 2024 Bracket

 The 3rd edition of the tournament was held from March 12th-March 21st.

 2025 Bracket

 The 4th edition of the tournament was held from March 15-24.

+2026 Bracket

+The 5th edition of the tournament was held from March 2-13.